Daffy Duck: The Marvin Missions: Gameplay

 In this boss fight, Duck Dodgers fights Marvin the Martian's army of Instant Martians (just add water) to save the politician in distress.

 The Super NES version of Daffy Duck: The Marvin Missions starts out in the outskirts of a Martian resort and progresses to the remaining 19 stages.

 Shrinking rays and crushing platforms are commonly seen as the player tries to kill Martians that are standing in the way along with rock monsters and dragons.
 Lava won't instantly kill the player's character but falling into a bottomless pit will.
 In the end, Marvin the Martian must be destroyed in the final stage of the game.

 The game consists of five missions: "Where There's Duck There's Fire", where you must rescue three kidnapped politicians on Magma, "20,000 Martians Under The Sea", where you must destroy an Instant Martians (just add water) factory on Aquarion-4, "Duck Dodgers On Ice", where you must save Dr. I. Q. High from having his intelligence drained among the ice rings of Zeus-3, "The Incredible Shrinking Duck", where you must stop Marvin The Martian from shrinking Earth on Amazonius, and "The Greatest Show Off Earth", which sets you on Mars for the final showdown with the fate of Earth at stake.

 Dodgers has infinite ammo for his starting gun and more guns with limited ammo can be found or bought throughout the game with the game's fictitious currency (which is depicted by the dollar sign).
 There are five types of guns: the regular gun, the three-shot gun, the electric gun, the bomb gun and the antimatter gun.
 Dodgers also has a jet pack so he can fly around to avoid danger on the ground and reach new locations, a shield to block incoming projectiles and a special attack called Nutty, which makes Duck Dodgers whirl around and destroy every enemy on the screen.
 However, Duck Dodgers has a tendency to bounce backwards whenever he fires a shot from any of his weapons.

 In the Game Boy version, certain enemies were removed in the first and second levels.
 The Game Boy version includes a secret "hard" difficulty level.
 Losing in this difficulty level will simply reset the game instead of bringing up the game over screen.

-Development

-While being developed, its working title was Duck Rogers in the 24th Century.
-Most of the people who designed and developed this game would go on to make Bugs Bunny: Rabbit Rampage.